 9. Recording transactions (inwards & outwards) in ERP System

 While becoming an Inventory Controller, the ability to accurately count stock items by doing frequent cycle counts is expected.
 Many financial decisions rely on the status of Inventory.
 Accurate inventory stock status must be reported to the higher management so they will take budget & purchase-related decisions.
 In this position, your job will be to schedule and take frequent cycle counts to measure balance stock items.
 During this count, you should detect stock differences.
-The reason behind stock anomaly has to be addressed properly so it can be avoided in future.
+The reason behind stock anomaly has to be addressed properly so it can be avoided in the future.

 Once the stock is counted and verified you have to prepare timely stock reports.
 It could be an ERP system generated or prepared in a spreadsheet.
-There are many types of stock reports which could be asked you to prepare.
+There are many types of stock reports which could be asked to prepare.
 Following are some key types of inventory reports,

 - Stock level reports/material reorder point report

 Recording each and every stock movement is necessary for this job.
 Stock movement means what comes inward from the purchase and what goes outwards as sales.
 Without recording this we cant determine what is going on in the company.
 In a factory production environment, you also have to record daily raw material issue/return and then produced goods.
 All these movements are recorded on physical documents and then in the ERP system.
 These documents are checked and verified by related staff and then gets signed by supervisors.

 Microsoft office and excel skills are needed in this job.
 As an Inventory controller, you should know various MS Excel formulas and tricks to quickly work on large data and produce relevant reports.
 After collecting data from the floor, it must be analyzed and validated in a spreadsheet so it can be converted into meaningful formats.
 Excel formulas and micros can do hours jobs in minutes.
 To make reports you should know how to present data in charts and graphs.